macmcmeans/localDataStorage/README.md

 # localDataStorage
-localDataStorage is a javascript interface for the HTML5 localStorage API that--
+This is a synchronous javascript interface for the HTML5 localStorage API that--
 1) transparently sets/gets key values using data "types" such as Array, Boolean, Date, Float, Integer, Null, Object and String;
 2) provides lightweight data obfuscation;
-3) intelligently compresses strings;
+3) intelligently compresses strings automatically;
-4) facilitates query by key (name), query by (key) value and query by existence; and
+4) facilitates query by key (name), query by (key) value and query by existence;
-5) enforces segmented shared storage within the same domain by prefixing keys.
+5) enforces segmented shared storage within the same domain by prefixing keys; and
+6) allows you to monitor localStorage change events on the same page/tab.

 <br>&nbsp;<br>
 Version 1.3.0<br>